Museum Hours & Admission

 Robert E. Smith, Alcatraz (detail), 1984.
 Acrylic, pen and ink on canvas.

-Strange and Wonderful: American Folk Art from the Willem Volkersz Collection
+Strange and Wonderful: American Folk Art from the Willem and Diane Volkersz Collection

 Willem Volkersz first saw slides of Simon Rodia’s folk art icon, Watts Towers, while he was an art student in Seattle, Washington.
 Watts Towers in Los Angeles is a group of structures as high as 99 feet made from scrap metal and concrete, with pottery shards and broken bottle fragments set into wet cement made by an Italian immigrant with a vision.